ballerina-platform/module-ballerinax-microsoft.excel/src/microsoft.sheets/Module.md

 ```

 **Example Code**
-Creating a `microsoft.sheets1:MSSpreadsheetClient` by giving the HTTP client config details.
-The module `microsoft.sheets1`
+Creating a `microsoft.sheets:MSSpreadsheetClient` by giving the HTTP client config details.
+The module `microsoft.sheets`
 is referred as the module prefix `sheets`.

 ```
-    import ballerinax/microsoft.sheets1 as sheets;
+    import ballerinax/microsoft.sheets as sheets;

     sheets:MicrosoftGraphConfiguration msGraphConfig = {
         baseUrl: config:getAsString("MS_BASE_URL"),